driesvints/driesvints.com/source/blog/getting-started-with-dotfiles.md

 ## The Install Procedure

 Now that I've shown you how I've set up my dotfiles let's take a look at how it all comes together when we try to re-install our Mac.
-I've written a step-by-step guide on how I can [install a fresh OS X setup](https://github.com/driesvints/dotfiles#a-fresh-os-x-setup) with my prefered settings and tools.
+I've written a step-by-step guide on how I can [install a fresh macOS setup](https://github.com/driesvints/dotfiles#a-fresh-os-x-setup) with my prefered settings and tools.
 Let me guide you through the steps.

-First of all we need to update to the latest version of OS X. We do this first so that we have the latest versions of all the tools available.
+First of all we need to update to the latest version of macOS.
+We do this first so that we have the latest versions of all the tools available.
 After we've installed the latest version, install Xcode from the App store.
 We'll need this for the command line tools.
 After installing it, open it and accept the license agreement.
 This is necessary to use some of the command line tools.
 Now install the command line tools by running `xcode-select --install`.
 Ok, this was the part that probably took the most time.
 Let's proceed to the next part.

 First, copy your SSH keys to your `~/.ssh` folder and make sure they have the correct permissions.
 I sure hope you always keep those keys safe somewhere because they're basically your ID for the web.
 Now clone the repo to your machine.
 I'm gonna assume you're going to clone it to `~/.dotfiles`.

 Before we run the setup, one more thing we need to do is append `/usr/local/bin/zsh` to our `/etc/shells` file.
 This will point to the Homebrew installed Zsh version.
 It doesn't matter for now that we haven't installed it yet but it's necessary before we can run the installer and set Zsh as our default shell.

 Now run the installer by running `./install.sh`.
 Homebrew will be installed and will start installing your apps and tools from your `Brewfile`.
 Zsh will be set as your default shell.
 Composer will be installed with your preferred global packages.
-Lastly, the `.osx` file will be read to set your preffered OS X settings.
+Lastly, the `.macos` file will be read to set your preffered macOS settings.
 Note that this will close your shell because it resets some processes at the end of the file.

 After the install script has been run we're going to restore your app preferences.
 First make sure Dropbox (or whatever synced storage you've chosen for Mackup) is set up and install your remaining apps from the App Store.
 Now run `mackup restore` to restore your app preferences.